open-energy-transition/open-tyndp/doc/innovation_roadmap.rst

    * - TYNDP Innovation Roadmap
      - Open TYNDP Innovation Roadmap
    * - TYNDP 2024 brings together a suite of tools into a toolchain to develop the scenarios.
 These include:
            - Energy Transition Model
            - Supply Tool
            - DFT
            - PLEXOS
            - Visualisation Platform
            - Data files

-     **Current Implementation Scope:**
+     - **Current Implementation Scope:**

        While PyPSA-Eur theoretically has the capability to cover all components of the TYNDP toolchain (including calculating capacity factors, heat demand time series, and total annual demands), the current Open-TYNDP implementation for Scenario Building focuses on:

        - Replicating the functionalities of PLEXOS as the core market simulation tool
        - Providing automated workflow for input data processing via Snakemake
        - Implementing visualization of the results

        We use existing outputs from Supply Tool and DFT as inputs, rather than replacing these tools in the Open-TYNDP.

        **Potential for Full Integration:**

        Supply Tool and DFT could be replaced within the Open-TYNDP framework, but this would require:

        - Code adaptations to be integrated back into PyPSA-Eur core functionality
        - Explicit assumptions about technology specifications (e.g., types of onshore wind farms, PV panel characteristics) to generate accurate capacity factors
-- Either adopting PyPSA-Eur's standard assumptions or documenting a new set of transparent assumptions (noting that existing TYNDP assumptions behind Supply Tool/DFT are not publicly available)
+       - Either adopting PyPSA-Eur's stabilityandard assumptions or documenting a new set of transparent assumptions (noting that existing TYNDP assumptions behind Supply Tool/DFT are not publicly available)

 Innovations on the Energy Transition Model (ETM)
 ===============================================